 - Awful Wedded Life: Implied by both "She'll Drive the Big Car" and the Gender Flipped B-Side "Fly".

-- Cover Version: "Pablo Picasso" by The Modern Lovers and "Try Some, Buy Some" by George Harrison (originally written for and performed by Ronette Spector); the latter was originally slated for inclusion on the never-released, never-produced Pin Ups sequel Bowie-ing Out.
-During this period he also released "Love Missile F1-11" (Sigue Sigue Sputnik) as a b-side for "New Killer Star".
-These songs would be the final examples of this trope in Bowie's studio backlog, with all later published songs being original compositions.
+- Cover Version: "Pablo Picasso" by The Modern Lovers and "Try Some, Buy Some" by George Harrison (originally written for and performed by Ronnie Spector); the latter was originally slated for inclusion on the never-released, never-produced Pin Ups sequel Bowie-ing Out.
+During this period he also released "Love Missile F1-11" (Sigue Sigue Sputnik) as a B-side for "New Killer Star".
+These songs would be the final examples of this trope in Bowie's studio backlog, with all later published songs (barring archival releases) being original compositions.